Hangul: Design

 The rest of the vowels are derived from these three letters, for example ㅏ is a combination of ㅣ and ㆍ (the dot was originally drawn detached from the line, but has since become an attached short line).
 Other philosophical concepts are linked to the vowels and consonants, although modern scholars have expressed skepticism of the concepts, and by proxy, their link to Hangul.

+The classifications of the vowels, while not believed to be philosophically meaningful, do reflect vowel harmony in especially the Middle Korean phonology of the time.
+In other words, yang vowels tended to occur along other yang vowels, and yin with yin.
+Man (neutral) vowels could go with either.

 Since Hangul's creation, scholars have also argued that perhaps other scripts may have influenced Hangul as well, although this is still debated.
 Chinese characters almost certainly had some influence on Hangul's design, for example in the syllable block format.
 There are a variety of hypotheses, with the ʼPhags-pa hypothesis in particular having some traction among modern scholars.

 Alphabetic order

 The ordering of the letters has varied across time and now between North and South Korea.

-The 11,172 characters in the Hangul Syllables Unicode character block follow a sort order specified in the South Korean national standard KS X 1026-1.
-That order accounts for the various Hangul Unicode code points, including obsolete letters.